-Photodynamic therapy (PDT) is a three-step treatment used to treat mild or serious conditions of the skin through the use of a photosensitizing drug and a light source to activate it.
-PDT destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.
+Photodynamic therapy is a three-step treatment used for mild or serious conditions of the skin.
+Known colloquially as PDT, the treatment uses a photosensitizing drug and a light source.
+Photodynamic therapy destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.

-For optimal results, patients may need up to five treatment sessions, depending on the severity of their condition and the aggressiveness of their treatment.
-Sessions are spaced two to five weeks apart, and can be continued afterwards to help maintain the initial results of the treatment.
+For optimal results, PDT therapy patients may need up to five treatment sessions, depending on the severity of their condition and the aggressiveness of their treatment.
+Sessions are spaced two to five weeks apart and can be continued afterwards to maintain the initial results of the treatment.

 Although PDT is considered a safe treatment option, there are certain risks and side effects associated with any medical procedure.
-Some of these risks and side effects may include redness, pigmentation, bruising, infection and scarring.
-These side effects are usually mild and go away on their own within a few weeks.
+This treatment may cause redness, pigmentation, bruising, infection, and scarring.
+That said, these side effects are usually mild and go away on their own within a few weeks.

 Awesome doc.
 In for new patient appointment and out with procedure done in under 30 minutes.
 Very friendly staff.